fbq('track', 'ViewContent');

 My Favorite Holiday Activity

-Ever have one of those activities that's a win-win?
-It's something that works so well, that you keep bringing it back year after year.
+Have you ever had one of those activities that's a win-win?
+It's something that works so well that you keep bringing it back year after year.

 My Favorite Holiday Activity: Ever have one of those activities that are a "win-win"?
 It's fun, it's easy, and it's also educational?
 This is my favorite freebie!

-That's how I feel about this Tchaikovsky's The Nutcracker.
+That's how I feel about this resource: Tchaikovsky's The Nutcracker.
 I've done this activity with second graders for about 15 years now.
+It integrates a classic piece of holiday literature with music and visualization.

 My Favorite Holiday Activity: Ever have one of those activities that are a "win-win"?
 It's fun, it's easy, and it's also educational?
 This is my favorite freebie!